All Episodes

 Supporting the troops doesn't mean using them like, well, like birdcage liner.

-Again, I talk about plastic Chinese desecrated American flags.
+And loving America doesn't mean, again, I talk about plastic Chinese desecrated American flags.

 I am offended.

-I'm the type of guy who would get a tear in my eye during the Star Spangled Banner, during the Pledge of Allegiance, and I still do.
+I'm the type of guy who would get a tear in my eye during the Star-Spangled Banner during the Pledge of Allegiance, and I still do.

-In fact, even more so, because I think of how this country's being ruined by fake, shallow phonies who are so stupid politically that they don't even know that they are ultra-liberals.
+In fact, even more so because I think of how this country's being ruined by fake, shallow phonies who are so stupid politically that they don't even know that they are ultra-liberals.

 The liberals are so liberal now and so mind-controlled that they call themselves conservatives.